 The best travel option for getting here is flying to the Fortaleza airport, from where you can reach Jericoacoara by bus, yet you can opt for renting a car just to arrive earlier than the bus would.

 This kitesurfing destination is packed with distinct accommodation types, mainly small villas or beach houses, while almost all offer great breakfast.
 The restaurants in the area serve local cuisine, using local fruits and fish, but there are some options that resemble some of the international cuisine foods.

 Although it is a fairly preserved place, Hadicurari Beach (Palm Beach) is usually a bit crowded, featuring an on-side on wind and being recommended for intermediate to expert surfers, as it might take some skill to avoid obstacles.
 Usually, in November the wind reaches a constant speed up of 35 knots.

-Being a remote place, you will find it hard to identify some places to stay, though the local Kite school will offer you a room to stay upon request.
-At a decent distance, you might find some inns or hostels, while for eating you will have to settle for dishes served by locals.
+A kite spot being a bit of a remote place, there are still places to stay relatively near, though the local Kite school will offer you a room to stay upon request.
+At a decent distance, you will find some inns or hostels, while for food near the spot you will have to settle for dishes served by local restaurants.

 #7 Boracay, Philippines

 The kitesurfing season in Boracay starts in November with crystal clear waters and reliable winds.
 All kitesurfers agree that Boracay is one of the world’s best kite spots, perfect for all levels of experience.